philipokumu/marketplace-app/README.md

 Copy .env.example to .env
 ```

-5. Open .env file and ensure to setup DB_DATABASE, DB_USERNAME and DB_PASSWORD for your database according to your environment
+5. Open .env file and ensure to setup the following according to your environment

+-   DB_DATABASE
+-   DB_USERNAME
+-   DB_PASSWORD
+-   MIX_APP_URL

 6. Migrate and seed the database